yasin29/Online-Learning-Platform-using-react-router/README.md

 ### `A react app using router`

 We used react router and also used bootstrap as css framework.\
-This will give you smooth experience.
+This will give you smooth experience.\
+I use my own fake db in public as json file.

 ### `Courses`